XFlow-Energy/xfe-control-sim/misc/plot_viewer_help.md

 **Disabling**: Press `C` again

-### Resetting View
+### Zoom Navigation

+**Zoom Back**: Press `Ctrl+Z` or click "⬅ Zoom" button
+- Returns to your previous zoom level
+- Maintains a history of up to 20 zoom states
+- Button only visible when history exists
+- Great for exploring data then returning

-**Auto-scale**: Press `R` or click "Reset Zoom"
+**Auto-scale/Reset**: Press `R` or `Ctrl+R` or click "↻ Reset Zoom"
 - Returns to full data view
 - Scales both axes to fit all data
 - Useful after zooming too far
+- Clears zoom history when loading new data

 ### Legend

-The legend appears in the top-left corner:
+The legend appears inside the plot area (top-left):
-- Shows series names
+- Shows series names with color-coded text
-- Color-coded to match plots
 - Includes left and right axis series
 - Automatically updates with plot changes
+- Follows the view when zooming/panning

 ---